 Property and equipment, including leasehold improvements, are stated at cost less accumulated depreciation.
-Accumulated depreciation is calculated using the straight-line method over the estimated useful lives of the assets, which range from three to seven years.
+Accumulated depreciation is calculated using the straight-line method over the estimated useful lives of the assets.
 Leasehold improvements are amortized using the straight-line method over the estimated useful lives of the assets or the remaining term of the lease, whichever is shorter.
+The estimated useful lives of our property and equipment are generally as follows: computer equipment and software, three to four years; laboratory and manufacturing equipment, two to five years; and office furniture and fixtures, five years.

-Depreciation expense for the years ended December 31, 2016, 2015 and 2014 was \$5.1 million, \$3.6 million and \$3.0 million, respectively.
+Depreciation expense for the years ended December 31, 2017, 2016 and 2015 was \$5.9 million, \$5.1 million and \$3.6 million, respectively.